Post-traumatic cervical dystonia (also known as spasmodic torticollis) is a serious movement disorder that can occur after TBI.

 How to Relieve Pain from Cervical Dystonia

-There are several methods that doctors use to treat the pain from cervical dystonia.
-You may need to try a combination of methods before you find the treatment that works for you.
+There are several methods that doctors use to treat pain caused by cervical dystonia.
+You may need to try a combination of methods before you find the treatment that works best for you.

-The most common treatment for pain relief is Botox injections in the neck muscles every three months.
+The most common treatment for pain relief is Botox injections in the muscles of the neck every three months.

 Several oral medications can help relieve pain and other symptoms associated with post-traumatic cervical dystonia.
 According to the Dystonia Foundation, some effective meds include: